Kinematic Lie Algebras From Twistor Spaces: Color--kinematics duality algebraically

-The differential operator $\BBox$ is second-order with respect to $(-\cdot-)$.
-When $\sfh$ is also second-order,\footnote{This is true in physically relevant cases~\cite{Borsten:2022aa} and algebraically natural~\cite{Getzler:1994yd}.} a Gerstenhaber bracket (i.e.~a degree-$(-1)$ Poisson bracket) exists on $\frB$,
+which generalizes~\eqref{eq:HodgeLaplacian}, and $\BBox$ is a second-order differential operator with respect to $\sfm$.
+If also $\sfb$ is a second-order differential operator that squares to zero,\footnote{This is true in physically relevant cases~\cite{Borsten:2023ned} and algebraically natural~\cite{Getzler:1994yd}.} the derived bracket defined by

-which maps pairs of physical fields to physical fields and encodes the interactions $(-\cdot-)$, together with the numerator $\sfh$ of the propagator.
-The KLA (including all BV-fields) is

-where $\frB[1]$ indicates a degree shift of all fields by $-1$, rendering $[-,-]$ a degree-$0$ graded Lie bracket.
-Truncating $\frK$ to degree-$0$ elements yields the KLA $\frK_0$ commonly discussed in the literature.
+for all $x,y\in\frB$ is a Gerstenhaber bracket on $\frB$ of which~\eqref{eq:CSGerstenhaber} is a special instance.
+As in the CS case, the KLA (with all BV fields) is then simply